SipanHovsep/MRI-open-course/mri-theory/mr-physics/index.rst

 Flushing Analogy
 =================

-Relaxation in MRI can be understood through a simple and intuitive analogy — the toilet.
+Relaxation in MRI can be understood through a simple and intuitive analogy — the toilet [3].
 The water in the **tank** represents the **longitudinal magnetization (T₁)**, while the water in the **bowl** represents the **transverse magnetization (T₂)**.
 The **flush** acts as the **RF excitation pulse**, transferring water from the tank to the bowl, just like how an excitation pulse tips the net magnetization into the transverse plane and produces a measurable signal.

 As time passes, the bowl drains — illustrating **T₂ relaxation**, where the transverse magnetization decays — while the tank refills — illustrating **T₁ recovery**, where longitudinal magnetization regrows.